Spatial Adaptation for Heat Resilience in Small and Medium Sized Cities in the 2 Seas Region | 2 Mers Seas Zeeën

 Main Achievements

-Climate change causes warmer summers with more frequent occurrence of heat waves.
-In many small and medium-sized cities, this causes heat stress and has an impact on public health, productivity and well-being.
-Cool Towns is a collaboration between 13 partners – cities, academia and companies - to reduce heat stress in cities.
-The partners work on solutions at street level to combat heat effectively.
-The project runs from 9/2018 – 9/2022 with support from the EU program Interreg 2 Seas.
+Climate change causes warmer summers with more frequent heat waves.
+In many cities and towns, this causes heat stress and has an impact on public health, productivity and well-being.
+Cool Towns is a collaboration of 14 partners - cities, academia and companies - to reduce heat stress in cities.
+The partners worked on solutions at street level to combat heat effectively.

-To map the extent of heat stress in our cities and the impact of various intervention scenarios, the partners have developed a model to map stress in our partner cities and combine this with spatial information on vulnerable groups and functions to further improve heat resilience planning in cities.
+To determine the extent of heat stress in cities and the impact of various intervention scenarios, Cool Towns developed a model to map stress in partner cities and combine this with spatial information on vulnerable groups and functions to improve heat resilience planning and interventions in cities.

-To gain insight into the current thermal comfort of our cities during summer days, the academic partners developed a measurement protocol.
-Based on this standard method our partners made heat stress measurements on various locations in Ostend (BE), Breda and Middelburg (NL), Kent and Southend-on-Sea (UK), Saint-Omer (FR) and in the province of East Flanders (BE) and interviewed the public in these sites.
-These measuremetns are repeated each summer from 2019 - 2022.
+To gain insight into the current thermal comfort of our cities during summer days, Cool Towns created a measurement protocol.
+With this standardised method partners measured heat stress on locations in Ostend and East Flanders (BE), Breda and Middelburg (NL), Kent, Southend-on-Sea (UK) and Saint-Omer (FR) and surveyed public perception of heat stress.
+This measurement program was repeated each summer from 2019 to 2022.

 Partnership